forwardemail/forwardemail.net/WEBSOCKET_IMPLEMENTATION.md

 Security is a primary design consideration, addressed through multiple layers:

-1. **Authentication at Handshake**: Auth is mandatory and occurs during the HTTP upgrade.
-Unauthenticated clients are rejected before the WebSocket connection is formed.
-Both API Token (`?alias_id=` required) and Alias Password auth are supported.
+1. **Optional Authentication**: Authentication is optional.
+Authenticated clients receive both per-alias events and global broadcast events.
+Unauthenticated clients are also accepted but only receive global broadcast events (e.g. `newRelease`).
+Both API Token (`?alias_id=` required) and Alias Password auth are supported for authenticated connections.
 2. **Read-Only Channel**: The connection is strictly for server-to-client push.
 Any data messages received from a client are silently ignored.
-3. **Strict Channel Isolation**: For alias-specific events, the server maps connections to a specific `alias_id` upon authentication.
+3. **Strict Channel Isolation**: For authenticated clients, the server maps connections to a specific `alias_id`.
 A client will only ever receive notifications for the alias it is subscribed to.
-Global events like `newRelease` are broadcast to all clients.
+Global events like `newRelease` are broadcast to all clients (both authenticated and unauthenticated).
-4. **Rate Limiting & Connection Caps**: To prevent abuse, the server enforces a per-IP connection rate limit (30/minute), a per-alias connection limit (10), and a global connection limit (10,000).
+4. **Rate Limiting & Connection Caps**: To prevent abuse, the server enforces a per-IP connection rate limit (30/minute), a per-alias connection limit for authenticated clients (10), a per-IP limit for unauthenticated clients (3), and a global connection limit (10,000).
 5. **Keep-Alive**: A 30-second ping/pong keep-alive mechanism terminates unresponsive or stale connections.